Barry McWilliams - Pastoral experience: 1975 - 2005

 "volunteering" my training and gifts in a congregation that could barely

 support its pastor.
-For the last twenty-four years I have supported my
+For the last thirty-seven years I supported my

 family working for Safeway, the national grocery store chain as a